NATIVE PLANTS – Finding the best plant for your garden

 Aussie plants are tough.
 Really tough.
 They have had to develop ways of coping with a harsh climate and surviving.
 Extreme heat and bushfires are ever present, and this month’s EXTREME GARDENING looks at how Aussie plants can take the rough stuff when it comes to making new ones.
 Plants like Banksias and Callistemon have developed seed pods that can not only survive fire and heat, they will bust out the seed in response.
 That’s what I call tough!
 None of this nambny pamby handle gently powder puff seeds.
 Here’s how you can shove woody seed pods from plants like Banksia and Callistemon and Eucalyptus in the oven or microwave to persuade them (and I use the term persuade like those old gangster movies use it) to give up their seeds.

-You can put these into a low oven or on a BBQ.
-Depending on the season, it can take from five minutes to around half an hour.
+You can put these into a warmed (lowest temperature setting) oven or on a BBQ.
+Depending on the season, it can take from just a few minutes to around half an hour.
 Or thirty seconds to a couple of minutes in a microwave.
 You must take care, be sure to watch them as we don’t want to start any fires!
 For safety sake, have a fire extinguisher close to hand.

 Have fun collecting your own woody seed pods and grow your own Aussie tough guys.